OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 """"""

 The list of topics and/or topic expressions for which a rule applies.
-Topic names and expressions are matched using :ref:`dds_security--fnmatch-expr`.
+Topic names and expressions are matched using :ref:`fnmatch-exprs`.
 If the triggering operation matches any of the topics listed, the topic condition is met.
 The topic section must always be present for a PSR rule, so there there is no default behavior.